Python-SIP/sip/sphinx/annotations.rst

     generated docstrings and PEP 484 type hints.
 It is the equivalent of specifying :tanno:`TypeHintIn` and :tanno:`TypeHintOut` with the same value.

+.. typedef-annotation:: TypeHintIn

+    .. versionadded:: 4.18

+    This string annotation specifies the type as it will appear in any generated docstrings and PEP 484 type hints when it is passed to a function (rather than being returned from a function).
+It is usually used with arguments of type :stype:`SIP_PYOBJECT` to provide a more specific type.

+.. typedef-annotation:: TypeHintOut

+    .. versionadded:: 4.18

+    This string annotation specifies the type as it will appear in any generated docstrings and PEP 484 type hints when it is returned from a function (rather than being passed to a function).
+It is usually used with arguments of type :stype:`SIP_PYOBJECT` to provide a more specific type.

 .. _ref-variable-annos: